PeeperLab/CopywriteR/README.md

 ## Installation R-package:

-After installing the required tools as described above you can download the pre-compiled ENCODER R-package.
+After installing the required tools as described above you can download the pre-compiled CopywriteR R-package.
 The package can be installed from the command line using the following command:

-    $ R CMD INSTALL ENCODER*.tar.gz
+    $ R CMD INSTALL CopywriteR*.tar.gz

-## ENCODER usage:
+## CopywriteR usage:

-Load the ENCODER package in R using:
+Load the CopywriteR package in R using:

-    > library("ENCODER")
+    > library("CopywriteR")

-ENCODER contains three main functions:
+CopywriteR contains three main functions:

-preENCODER will generate bin, mapability, GC-content, blacklist and capture regions .bed files for any specified bin size and for available reference genomes.
+preCopywriteR will generate bin, mapability, GC-content, blacklist and capture regions .bed files for any specified bin size and for available reference genomes.
-For every combination of reference genome and bin size, a separate set of such files needs to be created. preENCODER takes pre-assembled 1kb bin mapability, GC-content and blacklist .bed files as input.
+For every combination of reference genome and bin size, a separate set of such files needs to be created. preCopywriteR takes pre-assembled 1kb bin mapability, GC-content and blacklist .bed files as input.
 Available reference genomes are hg19, mm9 and mm10.
 These can be downloaded from the release section.

-    preENCODER(blackGCMapaFolder, outputFolder, binSize, reference)
+    preCopywriteR(blackGCMapaFolder, outputFolder, binSize, reference)

-ENCODER will generate separate tables with compensated read counts and normalized compensated read counts (after correction for GC-content, mapability and removal of blacklisted regions).
+CopywriteR will generate separate tables with compensated read counts and normalized compensated read counts (after correction for GC-content, mapability and removal of blacklisted regions).

-    ENCODER(bamFolder, destinationFolder, referenceFolder, whichControl, ncpu, captureRegionsBedFile)
+    CopywriteR(bamFolder, destinationFolder, referenceFolder, whichControl, ncpu, captureRegionsBedFile)

 plotCNA performs segmentation, calling and plotting of copy number profiles using the CGHcall package.